lustoykov/authentication-tutorial/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

-You can find these values in your Supabase project settings under API.
+You can find these values in your Supabase project settings

 ### 3. Configure Supabase

 #### For Email + Password:
 - Enable Email provider in Authentication > Providers
-- Configure email templates if needed

 #### For Google Login:
 - Enable Google provider in Authentication > Providers
-- Add your redirect URL: `http://localhost:3000/auth/callback` (development)
+- Add your redirect URL
 - Add production redirect URL when deploying

 ### 4. Run the Development Server